By: Will White

 Former President Obama issued calls for a similar proposal, while Democrats in Congress like Senator Sherrod Brown and Representative Ro Khanna have floated similar proposals this year.

 United Way Bay Area fully supports expanding the EITC for childless workers and we took the opportunity to weigh in with our congressional delegation this year during the August congressional recess.
 We met with members and staff from 15 congressional districts to showcase the impact the EITC is having throughout the Bay Area, while highlighting how an expansion could provide a considerable boost to young working people throughout the region.
 Recognizing that the tax reform conversations would start to heat up in the fall, we took advantage of the summer recess to let our leaders know one of the best ways they can help working people in the Bay Area.

 Now that the tax reform framework has been made public, there will no doubt be much discussion and several iterations before final legislative language is agreed upon.
 To the Republican leadership’s credit, the “Unified Framework” calls for an expansion to the Child Tax Credit.
 While the details of that expansion have yet to be determined, we applaud the Framework’s authors on including an improvement to the CTC.
 However, if congress wants to truly deliver a tax reform package that lifts up working people, they should also include an expansion to the EITC.
 Doing so would leverage the opportunity of tax reform to put workers back on a path toward prosperity.

-You can lend your voice to the fight by clicking here to sign a letter to your congress member in support of expanding the EITC.
-To learn more about how United Way Bay Area connects workers to the Earned Income Tax Credit see this related story here.
+You can lend your voice to the fight by signing a letter to your congress member in support of expanding the EITC.
+Learn more about how United Way Bay Area connects workers to the Earned Income Tax Credit.